 Each of the major Philippine Islands house their own unique collections of avian fauna species.
 Over 600 resident and migratory bird species have been recorded in numerous Philippines Islands.
 Years of isolation has rendered some of these bird species endemic to the Philippine archipelago.
-The following are the birds of the Philippines.
+The following are the birds that come from the Philippines.

 Philippine Duck (Anas luzonica)